Janvita/Gen_ai-for-stem-education/Readme.md

 # Generative AI for STEM Education

-A comprehensive web application designed to enhance STEM education through the power of Generative AI.
-This project combines Python FastAPI backend with a modern Vite frontend to deliver an interactive and engaging learning experience.
+A comprehensive web application designed to enhance education through the power of Generative AI.
+This project combines Python FastAPI backend with Vite frontend to deliver an interactive and learning experience.

 ### Backend Setup